 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Rectogesic® 4 mg/g Rectal Ointment; ProStrakan, The electronic Medicines Compendium.
-Dated June 2015.
+Manufacturer's PIL, Rectogesic® 4 mg/g Rectal Ointment; Kyowa Kirin Ltd, The electronic Medicines Compendium.
+Dated July 2020.

 Medicines Complete BNF 86th Edition; British Medical Association and Royal Pharmaceutical Society of Great Britain, London.